rahulsinghai/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/README.md

 ## :three: **Connect to Postgres in Database Client**

 - Some options for interacting with your Postgres instance:
-    - DataGrip - JetBrains; 30-day free trial or paid version
+    - DataGrip - JetBrains; 30-day free trial or paid version.
     - VSCode built-in extension (there are a few of these).
     - PGAdmin.
     - Postbird.
-    - Dbeaver
+    - Dbeaver.
 - Using your client of choice, follow the instructions to establish a new PostgreSQL connection.
     - The default username is **`postgres`** and corresponds to **`$POSTGRES_USER`** in your **`.env`**.
     - The default password is **`postgres`** and corresponds to **`$POSTGRES_PASSWORD`** in your **`.env`**.